Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Periodic Solutions of Model Equations

-According to Eq.(\ref{u1}) and Eqs.(\ref{u1_u2}), when $G_{\pm}\ll1$, the rotation radius of the trajectory can be approximated as $\sim \frac{u_{1}-u_{2}}{2}\sim u_{1}-u_{+}^{*} >u_{1} \gg u_{-}^{*}-u_{+}^{*} $.
-Even if the separation line (i.e., ${p=p_1\neq 0}$) is not the line determined by the two foci, the conclusion that the trajectory’s average rotation radius is significantly larger than the distance between the two foci remains valid.
-This indicates that, over one period, the trajectory can be approximated as a complete rotation around an equivalent point, corresponding to an angle of $2\pi$.
-Consequently, the system's period remains close to the Rüchardt period, although the deviation becomes slightly more pronounced as $p_1\neq 0$.
+According to Eq.(\ref{u1}) and Eqs.(\ref{u1_u2}), when $G_{\pm}\ll1$, the rotation radius of the trajectory can be approximated as $(u_{1}-u_{2})/2 \sim u_{1}-u_{+}^{*} >u_{1} \gg u_{-}^{*}-u_{+}^{*} $.
+Even if the separation line is not the one passing through the two foci (i.e., ${p=p_1\neq 0}$), the conclusion that the trajectory’s average rotation radius is significantly larger than the distance between the two foci remains valid.
+This indicates that, over one period, the trajectory can be approximated by a complete rotation around an effective center located between the two foci, corresponding to an angle of $2\pi$.
+Consequently, the system's period remains close to the Rüchardt period, although the deviation becomes slightly more pronounced as $p_1$ moves away from zero.

-For instance, Figure \ref{Phase portrait of 2D with y=1.2E-3} illustrates the periodic solution when the separation line is given by $p=0.003$.
-Within a complete cycle, the system resides in the half-planes ${p \leq 0}$ and ${p > 0}$ for durations of $3.9815$ and $2.4104$, respectively, with corresponding rotation angles of $1.2530~\pi$ and $0.7667~\pi$.
-The total rotation angle for the cycle is approximately $2.0197~\pi$, demonstrating that the trajectory still maintains a near-complete $2\pi$ rotation despite the shifted separation line.
+For instance, Figure \ref{Phase portrait of 2D with y=1.2E-3} illustrates the periodic solution when the separation line is given by $p=0.002$.
+Within a complete cycle, the system resides in the half-planes ${p \leq 0}$ and ${p > 0}$ for durations of $3.98$ and $2.41$, respectively, with corresponding rotation angles of $1.25~\pi$ and $0.77\pi$.
+The total rotation angle for the cycle is approximately $2.02~\pi$, demonstrating that the trajectory still maintains a near-complete $2\pi$ rotation despite the shifted separation line.